willkg/blog/posts/mozilla/socorro_overview_2021.rst

 Hi!
 I'm Will Kahn-Greene.
 I work on Socorro, the Mozilla crash ingestion pipeline, and it's spunky sidekick Tecken, the Mozilla symbols server.
-I, and my projects, joined Data Org in October 2020.
+I, and my projects, joined Data Org in August 2020.

 This presentation is a high-level overview of Socorro covering: